mudita/MuditaOS/harmony_changelog.md

 ### Changed / Improved
 * Optimized power consumption for bedside lamp functionality
 * Changed maximum focus time length from 60 to 120 minutes.
+* Changed power off time on Onboarding On/Off screen from 5 to 15 seconds.

 ## [2.9.0 2024-10-21]